danishzzx/danishzzx/README.md

-# Danish

-I'm a Fullstack Developer with a passion for building cool things with code.
-I specialize in Web development and enjoy tackling new challenges.
+---

+### About Me

+I am a passionate and results-driven **Full-stack Developer** with a proven track record of building robust and scalable web applications.
+My expertise lies in crafting efficient and user-centric solutions from concept to deployment.
+I am constantly seeking new challenges and opportunities to apply my skills and contribute to innovative projects.

+---

+### Technical Expertise

+I specialize in modern web technologies and am proficient in the following stack:

+-   **Front-end:** Next.js, TypeScript
-- 💻 **Tech Stack:** Next.js, Node.js, Python, Rust, Typescript
+-   **Back-end:** Node.js, Python, Rust
-- 📫 **Let's Connect:** You can contact me on WhatsApp +1 (226) 484-9967
+-   **Databases:** MongoBB, PostgreSQL

+---

+### Let's Connect

-I'm always open to new opportunities and collaborations, so feel free to reach out!
+I am actively open to new opportunities and collaborations.
+If you are looking for a dedicated and skilled developer to join your team or have a project you'd like to discuss, please feel free to reach out.

+**Contact:**
+You can reach me on WhatsApp at +1 (226) 484-9967.

+---